WhatDanDoes/Revealer.js/README.md

 The original project from which this was forked is falling out of date.
 This fork:

-- Updates some dependencies
+- Updates package dependencies
-- Makes better use of Express partials
-- Deploys master and client versions from different defaults
+- DRYs out code with EJS partials
 - Uses `.env` to protect master authentication info
 - Easy Docker deployment